sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1300 - remove-footer.md

 Ignores repeating elements at the bottoms of pages.
 These elements are removed from the direct-text extraction of the document.

+Sensible recognizes footers in one of two ways:

 To recognize a footer, this preprocessor starts at the bottom of the page and moves up the page, stopping as soon as it finds a nonrepeating element.

 Sensible recognizes these elements as "repeating":